Real-Time Rendering Resources

 Other demos and code for efficient shading of many lights are available, such as:

 Sebastian Sylvan gives an overview of Drobot's approach and explains why clustering is so useful.
-Eidos provides a summary of a deferred+ system they developed, and explain further in GPU Zen, direct article link here.
+Eidos explain their deferred+ rendering system in GPU Zen (sorry, not free).

 If you want more on micropolygons, these lecture slides from CMU describe the challenges of using this technique on the GPU.